-The COVID-19 pandemic makes vaccination for the 2020-21 flu season even more critical to help protect the health of our campus community, including students, staff members and academics.
+The continued COVID-19 pandemic makes vaccination for the 2021-22 flu season even more critical to help protect the health of our campus community, including students, staff members and academics.

-A reduction in the number of influenza cases can preserve valuable health care resources to prevent and treat COVID-19.
+A reduction in the number of influenza cases can preserve valuable health care resources overall.

 University of California flu vaccine requirement

-Even though you may not be accessing campus facilities at this time, consider the entire length of the 2020-21 flu season.
-If at any time during the season you might need to access campus facilities, plan to get a flu vaccination or submit an approved exemption or accommodation.
+Even though you may not be accessing campus facilities at this time, consider the entire length of the 2021-22 flu season.
+If at any time during the season you might need to access campus facilities, plan to get a flu vaccination or submit the Flu Vaccine Declination form by the Nov.
+19 deadline.
 Keep in mind that as the flu season progresses, the availability of the vaccine may become limited.
 We recommend you get the flu vaccine as early as possible.

 University of California Influenza Vaccination Order FAQs